chanzuckerberg/cryoet-data-portal/docs/cryoet_data_portal_docsite_FAQ.md

 ## How do I use Neuroglancer to visual tomograms with their annotations?

 All tomograms in the Data Portal are viewable in Neuroglancer along with their annotations.
 You can open a tomogram in Neuroglancer by clicking the blue `View Tomogram` button on any run page in the Portal.
 This will open an instance of Neuroglancer in a separate tab of your browser with the selected data along with their annotations already loaded.
-For more information about visualizing data with Neuroglancer, check out the documentation from Connectomics, the team that develops Neuorglancer, [here](https://connectomics.readthedocs.io/en/latest/external/neuroglancer.html#basic-usage).
+For more information about visualizing data with Neuroglancer, check out the documentation from Connectomics, the team that develops Neuroglancer, [here](https://connectomics.readthedocs.io/en/latest/external/neuroglancer.html#basic-usage).

 ## How do I use napari to visual tomograms with their annotations?